salilkanade/NYCTaxiWebApp/README.md

 11. Click **Save Query**
 12. Go back to the **Overview** page and start the Stream Analytics job
-12. Now once the job has started, when clicking the TaxiRide input in the Query page, the following data should show up in the input preview:
+12. Now once the job has started, click the **Metrics** page and make sure input and output events are being processed correctly.
+14. Go back to the Query page, and click the TaxiRide input, the following data should show up in the input preview:

 <img width="966" alt="SampleInputData" src="https://user-images.githubusercontent.com/68666863/93040670-5f25cd80-f5ff-11ea-8e7f-067358037982.PNG">